UM-Bridge/umbridge/kubernetes/README.md

 kubectl apply -f setup/nfs.yaml
 ```

+Note: This assumes a disk 'gce-nfs-disk' to be set up in GCE!

 In order to finish the setup we need the IP address.
 We can get this from

 ```
 kubectl describe service
 ```

-Change `setup/nfs-pv-pvc.yaml` to the IP address you just retrieved.
+Change `setup/nfs-pv-pvc.yaml` to the IP address you just retrieved, and (if needed) adjust storage capacity to the attached disk.

 Then run: